May. 7, 2026 · 5 min read

 You post a 20-page architecture document into your LLM and ask it to identify the three riskiest assumptions.
 The model returns a confident answer.
 It got the first and third risks right, but not the one buried on page 11, the one that matters most.

 This isn’t a hallucination.
-The model read all 20 pages.
-The problem is that it didn’t weight all 20 pages equally.
+The model read all 20 pages but didn’t weight them equally.

 LLMs process context with systematic biases based on position, order, and stated preferences.
 Understanding them is the difference between using LLMs effectively and trusting answers that were shaped more by where you put information than what it said.